Mama Living Abroad

 • I like to add to the mixture a mashed piece of boiled potato and a mashed carrot from the soup.
 Trust me!

-• 1 tablespoon salt for cooking the matzo balls
+• 1 Tablespoon salt for cooking the Matzo balls

 *Optional* for serving: